SimpleBlogging/Blogger/GETTING-STARTED-PERSONAL.md

 1. Head into workflow editor
 2. Open the `Secrets` tab
-3. Added a new Secret called API_KEY and set the value to your WordPress API KEY
+3. Add a new Secret called `API_KEY` and set the value to your WordPress API KEY
+4. Add another new Secret called `WEBSITE` and set the value to your WordPress website address

+	> Example: www.mywebsite.com would be mywebsite.com
-4. Open the `bitrise.yaml`
+5. Open the `bitrise.yaml`
-5. Make the `yaml` look like:
+6. Make the `yaml` look like:

 ```
 ---